intelowlproject/IntelOwl/docs/source/Contribute.md

 Also remember to pull the most recent changes available in the **develop** branch before submitting your PR.
 If your PR has merge conflicts caused by this behavior, it won't be accepted.

 ### Install testing requirements
-Run `pip install -r test-requirements.txt` to install the requirements to validate your code.
+Run `pip install -r requirements/test-requirements.txt` to install the requirements to validate your code.

 #### Pass linting and tests
 1. Run `psf/black` to lint the files automatically, then `flake8` to check and `isort`: